|Author||Dataiku (Alex Bourret)|

 - Create an output folder.
 This folder is necessary but will be kept empty.
 Then click on Create Recipe.

 - In the Other exports tab, choose Export to Splunk as exporter, pick the right Splunk account

 - Source host, changes the source host as reported in the Splunk index

 - Overwrite existing index

 - Destination type the whole dataset schema exported to Splunk will be contained in one Splunk column called _raw.
-Here, you can pick the encoding used to fit the DSS dataset into the _raw column.
+Here, you can pick the encoding used to fit the Dataiku dataset into the _raw column.
 It can be:

 - JSON or